Fernando Alonso F1 2023

 14

-In 2007, Alonso moved to McLaren to seek further glory and finished just one point behind eventual 2007 World Champion Kimi Räikkönen before returning to Renault for 2008 and 2009.
-The move was prompted by a fractured relationship with then-team owner Ron Dennis and teammate Lewis Hamilton.
+In 2007, Alonso finished just one point behind eventual 2007 World Champion Kimi Raikkonen before returning to Renault for 2008 and 2009.
+A fractured relationship with then-team owner Ron Dennis and teammate Lewis Hamilton prompted the move.
 He won two races for Renault in 2009 and finished fifth in the championship.
+With the team no longer as competitive, and after a winless 2009, Alonso moved to Ferrari.

 Teammates